Updated November 2025

 1. Do you have any hobbies or interests?
 What are they?

-Most of all I am fond of doing sports.
+Most of all, I am fond of doing sports.
 I like going to the gym and jogging in the fresh air.
-That helps me to keep fit and clear my thoughts.
-Scientists say that doing sport enriches the brain with oxygen and helps to improve mental activity.
+That helps me keep fit and clear my thoughts.
+Scientists say that doing sport enriches the brain with oxygen and helps improve mental activity.
 Apart from sports, I enjoy going to the movies and watching bestsellers.

 2. How do you usually spend your free time?